 across the Bab el-Mandeb Strait of the Red Sea

-Genetic evidence shows that until about this time - sometime after 100,000 years ago - Africa was the only place on earth where modern people lived.
-Then some people spread out along the coasts.
-Probably they first went through Egypt, around the Red Sea to the Arabian Peninsula, though some people may have crossed the Red Sea to the Arabian Peninsula from Eretria, where you can see Arabia across the water.
-They went around the Arabian Peninsula and India and all the way to Australia.
+Probably the first people to leave - taking their red ochre and seashell necklaces with them - first went through Egypt, around the Red Sea to the Arabian Peninsula, though some people may have crossed the Red Sea to the Arabian Peninsula from Eretria, where you can see Arabia across the water.
 Still most people lived in Africa.
-But at the end of an Ice Age (not the most recent Ice Age but the one before that), people began to drift into West Asia, following the herds of animals.
+Other people went north up the Persian Gulf into West Asia, following the fish.

-With farming the population expanded quickly.
-By 3000 BC, there were so many people in Africa that they started to form into kingdoms.
+Farming forced people to have a lot more kids, and by 3000 BC, there were so many people in Africa that they started to form into kingdoms.
 The first African kingdom (and probably the first big kingdom anywhere) was in Egypt, where the Pharaohs built the pyramids.
-South of Egypt, along the upper Nile river, the kingdom of Kush (modern Sudan) developed too.
-Kush and Egypt traded with the Babylonians in West Asia and the Harappans and Aryans in India.
+South of Egypt, along the upper Nile river, was the kingdom of Kush (modern Sudan).